Anne Hutchinson: Tensions build

 Thomas Shepard, the minister of Newtown (which later became Cambridge), began writing letters to Cotton as early as the spring of 1636.
 He expressed concern about Cotton's preaching and about some of the unorthodox opinions found among his Boston parishioners.
 Shepard went even further when he began criticising the Boston opinions to his Newtown congregation during his sermons.
 In May 1636, the Bostonians received a new ally when the Reverend John Wheelwright arrived from England and aligned himself with Cotton, Hutchinson, and other "free grace" advocates.
 Wheelwright had been a neighbour of the Hutchinsons in Lincolnshire, and his wife was a sister of Hutchinson's husband.
-Another boost for the free grace advocates came during the same month, when the young aristocrat Henry Vane was elected as the governor of the colony.
+Another boost for the free grace advocates came during the same month, when Vane was appointed as the governor of the colony.
 Vane was a strong supporter of Hutchinson, yet he also had his own ideas about theology that were considered not only unorthodox, but radical by some.

 Hutchinson and the other free grace advocates continued to question the orthodox ministers in the colony.
 Wheelwright began preaching at Mount Wollaston, about ten miles south of the Boston meetinghouse, and his sermons began to answer Shepard's criticisms with his own criticism of the covenant of works.
 This mounting "pulpit aggression" continued throughout the summer, along with the lack of respect shown Boston's Reverend Wilson.
 Wilson endured these religious differences for several months before deciding that the affronts and errors were serious enough to require a response.
-He is the one who likely alerted magistrate John Winthrop, one of his parishioners, to take notice.
+He is the one who likely alerted Winthrop, one of his parishioners, to take notice.
 On or shortly after 21 October 1636, Winthrop gave the first public warning of the problem that consumed him and the leadership of the Massachusetts Bay Colony for much of the next two years.
 In his journal he wrote, "One Mrs. Hutchinson, a member of the church at Boston, a woman of a ready wit and a bold spirit, brought over with her two dangerous errors: 1.
 That the person of the Holy Ghost dwells in a justified person.
 2. That no sanctification can help to evidence to us our justification."
 He went on to elaborate these two points, and the Antinomian Controversy began with this journal entry.